basakoral/INFOMVIS2023-2024/labs/week3/lab.md

 ### Prerequisites

 - You have read chapter 3 (p.
 52-62) and chapter 5 (p.
 67-72, p.
 79-87)  in *D3 - Interactive Data Visualization for the Web*.
-- You have downloaded the template for this week's lab on Surfdrive.
+- You have downloaded the template for this week's lab on Github.
 This [link](./week-03_lab_template.zip) should get you there quickly.

 &nbsp;